UCL-EPSRC-DTP/2023-24-project-catalogue/docs/themes/healthcare-technologies.md

-This page lists all the available projects in the Healthcare Technologies research theme.
+–This page lists all the available projects in the Healthcare Technologies research theme.

 Information about Healthcare Technologies can be found on [EPSRC’s website](https://www.ukri.org/what-we-offer/browse-our-areas-of-investment-and-support/healthcare-technologies-theme/)